-The horsemanship that my father (Karl Trösch +1982), taught me in my very early years, is based on observation, empathy and feel of and for the Horse at that very moment when you’re around him.
+The horsemanship that my father (Karl Trösch +1982), taught from the very early years of my life is based on observation, knowledge, empathy and feel of and for the Horse at the very moment when you’re around him.

-To him, it was natural and mandatory to treat the horses in the respectful manner like he did.
+To him (my Father), it was natural and mandatory to treat the horses in the respectful manner like he did.

 Back in his living years, the word “Horsemanship” or the phrase “natural Horsemanship” was unknown in Europe.

-The way he tried to teach me how to behave around horses and to respect them as a fellow living being was very often rediculed as being not rough enough.
+The way he tried to teach me how to behave around horses and to respect them as a fellow living being was very often ridiculed as being not rough enough.

 Still he showed me that it is better to think for myself and decide what seems best to me…